IRL MAJULABInternational Research Laboratory between France and Singapore in Quantum Technologies, Quantum Computing, Photonics, Material Science

 In Singapore, the historical partner labs are Centre for Quantum Technologies (NUS) and School of Physical and Mathematical Sciences (NTU).

 In France, the historical partner labs are INPHYNI (UCA) and Laboratoire Kastler-Brossel (SU).

 Mission: Bridge top researchers and labs of CNRS, UCA, SU, NUS and NTU into fruitful collaborative links and networks around selected topics in physics with a strong hold on quantum technologies.

-Research Axes : Quantum Matter, Quantum Information, Quantum Computing, Quantum Devices and Materials.
+Research Axes : Quantum Matter Physics, Quantum Information and Computation, Quantum Materials and Photonics.

 MAIN projects of research

 QND Measurement on Lattice Atom Interferometers with an Optical Clock Transition (2018-2021)

 Energetics of fault tolerant quantum computation (2019-2021)